Mostamohamed/Building-and-automate-ETL-pipeline-airflow/README.md

 3. Format the data and store it in a timestamped CSV.
 4. Send that CSV to a Discord channel automatically.

-Let me know if you want help improving security (e.g., hiding the bot token), modularizing the code, or extending this DAG for multiple cities.